SevenShepherd/SevenShepherd.github.io/_posts/2023-12-08-repent-or-die.markdown

 ---
 layout: post
-title: "💬 “Not at all!
-And you will perish, too, unless you repent of your sins and turn to God.” — Jesus"
+title: "💬 “No, I tell you; but unless you repent, you will all likewise perish.” — Jesus"
-date: 2023-12-08 02:00:00 -0500
+date: 2023-12-08 02:05:00 -0500
 categories: repent
 published: true
 ---

 # Food For Thought

+> “No, I tell you; but unless you repent, you will all likewise perish.” — Jesus in Luke 13:3 ESV
-> “Not at all!
-And you will perish, too, unless you repent of your sins and turn to God.” — Jesus in Luke 13:3 NLT
+>> “Not at all!
+And you will perish, too, unless you repent of your sins and turn to God.” — Jesus in Luke 13:3 NLT (Parallel)

 <script>
     var refTagger = {